 Dematting is an additional service attached to a full groom.
 There are several reasons we don't just spot shave out mats: First, we feel it's important to approach the problem of matting with the mindset of PREVENTING it from happening again because matting is so painful for the cats, and a squeaky clean cat = mat prevention.
 We also take pride in doing proper cat grooming that looks good and is done right (no hack jobs here), but most importantly, shaving out mats without fixing the root cause of the mat does absolutely nothing to help the cat (except very temporarily).
 Keeping the coat and skin clean, degreased, and free from dandruff and dead undercoat is the ONLY way to prevent mats from returning, and that's achieved with a professional degreasing bath using professional products and equipment.

-Yes, through our mobile vet partner.
+Yes!
+With the help of our mobile vet partner.
 We just need plenty of advanced notice in order to schedule a time for Dr Victoria Staus of Furry Friends Mobile Vet to come to our grooming salon to administer.
-Her sedation fees are an estimated $200 which includes travel, exam, sedation, monitoring of vital signs throughout, and after care.
+Her sedation fees are an estimated $200 which includes travel, exam, sedation, monitoring of vital signs throughout, reversal and after care.

 If your cat doesn't require full sedation or "going under," your veterinarian may prescribe an oral sedative in anticipation for grooming, which is best to administer approximately 30 minutes prior to your appointment.